InormaticNuke/SnakeGameProject/README.md

 # SnakeGameProject
- Coded using a tutorial for learning purposes
+ Minigme coded using a tutorial for learning purposes